 Chlamydia is a sexually transmitted disease that is contracted through sexual contact.
 It can be passed on through vaginal, oral or anal sex, as well as the use of sex toys.
 Because it is contracted through semen or vaginal fluids, it can also enter your body through your eyes.

 Using a condom and limiting the amount of sex partners you have, will statistically lessen your chances of being diagnosed with the disease.

 Chlamydia is a bacterial infection that can effectively be treated with antibiotics.
-The length of time that you will be on antibiotics will be determined by how long the disease had remained untreated.
+The length of time you will be on antibiotics will determine how long the disease had remained untreated.